 What You Need

 For this recipe you need measuring cups and spoons, mixing bowls, an electric mixer, cookie sheets and a spatula.
 Get yourself some of the silicon baking sheets.
-I tried them for the first time recently and they are awesome.
+They are awesome.
 No sticking, easy clean up.
 Just put them on top of your normal cookie sheet.
 No need for grease or parchment paper.
 And of course, you’ll need a good cuppa coffee with your cookie, right?

-Cakelike, soft and chewy, molasses cookies are a lot like gingerbread.
+Cakelike, soft and chewy, these old-fashioned molasses cookies are a lot like gingerbread.

 - 1 cup butter (softened)